 If you’re discovered to be at fault after a driving incident or convicted of a vehicular violation, your car insurance costs are bound to grow.
 The more infractions you amass, the pricier your car insurance gets.

 In Minnesota, your first minor at-fault accident costs $632.94 per year in auto insurance payments.
 A DUI — among the most grievous driving violations — will increase your annual car insurance costs in Minnesota by as much as $723.03.

 |Speeding (16-20 MPH > limit)||$1,555.09|

-If you're tired of dealing with expensive car insurance, think about insurance shopping to get affordable coverage that meets state regulations.
+If you're facing above-average car insurance costs, it's worth shopping policies to get cheap coverage that meets your requirements.

 Average Auto Insurance Premiums by Coverage Tier in Minnesota

 How much you pay every month for car insurance is dependent on the tier of coverage you choose.
 Liability-only coverage normally is less costly, while low-deductible comprehensive coverage costs more.
 In Minnesota, the price disparity between state-minimum liability-only coverage and comprehensive coverage with a $500 deductible is $681.

 If your car insurance premiums cost more than average, it's worth weighing your options to discover inexpensive coverage that suits you.